neocdtv/player-core/README.md

 Ubuntu/Debian
 ======
-    # you always need to install
+    # you always need to install mplayer, even if you want to use omxplayer
+    # the mplayer is used to get info about the multimedia file i.e. duration
     sudo apt-get install mplayer

     # omxplayer on raspberry pi